New Nanny Guidance and Building Your Career

 Ensure you have the right to work in the UK: If you’re not a UK citizen or resident, ensure you have the appropriate visa to work as a nanny.

-Background checks: Undergo a Disclosure and Barring Service (DBS) check, which is a background check to ensure you’re eligible to work with children.
-While this isn’t strictly a legal requirement, we advise all nannies to have an eDBS.
-And preferably on the update service.
+Background checks: You must undergo a Disclosure and Barring Service (DBS) check to ensure you’re eligible to work with children.
+While this isn’t strictly a legal requirement, we advise all nannies to have an Enhanced DBS (eDBS), preferably on the update service.

-Enhanced DBS Blog Banner square for the Special offer with Personnel Checks
+Enhanced DBS square for the Special offer with Personnel Checks

-To secure your eDBS, we have a special offer with Personnel Check where, once you have a profile on our site, you can get a discounted eDBS.
+To secure your eDBS, we have a special offer with Personnel Check where, once you have a profile on our site, you can benefit from a discount.

 And there are loads of free courses and training opportunities available that you can find with a quick search on platforms like Facebook.